Jozty/website/content/all.md

 (specs: Tests<T>, testObj: Obj<T>) => boolean
 ```

-Takes a specs objects whose properties are predicate /functions.
+Takes a specs objects whose properties are predicate functions.
 Each predicate is applied to the value of the corresponding property of the test object.
 Returns `true` if all the predicates are satisfied, `false` otherwise.
-**NOTE** returns `false` if there is no predicated /functions.
+**NOTE** returns `false` if there is no predicated functions.

 ```typescript
 const equals = Fae.curry(2, (x: number, y: number) => x === y)